tylim88/Create-Prisma-App/README.md

 **remedy:** the solution is easy, either you wait and refresh or increase delay of **wait-prisma** npm scripts in package.json
 **remark:** Starting from v1.2.0 I no longer include package.json in template and this shouldn't happen anymore

-### bcrypt_lib.node was compiled against a different Node.js
+### "bcrypt_lib.node was compiled against a different Node.js"

 **cause:** You probably updated your Nodejs and the bcrypt binary is not compatible with it, [click here to read more](https://stackoverflow.com/questions/46384591/node-was-compiled-against-a-different-node-js-version-using-node-module-versio)
 **remedy:** delete node_module and package-lock.json then npm i

-### SyntaxError: Unexpected token { when running jest related npm script with mouse click
+### "SyntaxError: Unexpected token {" when running jest related npm script with mouse click

 **cause:** unknown
 **remedy:** the solution is easy, **npm run jest** in console instead